fedemaximovicz/cyclistic-case-study/readme.md

 	month
 ```
 ![number of trips by month](/images/number_trips_month.png)
-The usage of bikes by month by both type of users is very, both having a peak in the Summer months, specially in late August.
-The number of trips of both client types go down in the Winter months.
+The usage of bikes by month by both type of users is very similar, both having a peak in the Summer months, specially in late August.
+The number of trips of both client types go down in the Winter months reaching its lower point in January.
 Member clients take more trips than casual during all months of the year.